ckarras11/Date-Night/README.md

 # Date Night

 ## Overview
 This app allows users to search for places to go on "Date Night".
 When a user searches for something the results are displayed in a list as well as on a map for visual representation.
+The direct link for the app is [here!](https://ckarras11.github.io/Date-Night/)

 ## GeoLocation
 When the page first loads it will ask you for permission to collect your location.
 This is done using html geolocation.
 This data is